LCluber/Aias.js/README.md

 HTTP.observable.post(`${environment.api}post/img`,
                           'json',
                           imgFile, // the file as FormData
-                          { "Content-Type": false } // set headers only for this request ).subscribe( response => {
+                          { "Content-Type": '' } // set headers only for this request.
+Set to '' to delete a property set in global headers.
+                    ).subscribe(
+  response => {
     console.log(response);